Skip to content

 ## Known Issues & Resolutions when list non-empty when list non-empty (budget-capped) errorMemories

-## Automation always (remote-only block) never baked into DEFAULT_AUTOMATION_SECTION constant — teaches the AI that all future/recurring/heartbeat-standing behaviour goes through schedule_task with one of three triggers (execute_at, cron, on_heartbeat).
-Heartbeat schedule itself is user-controlled
+## Automation when scheduling enabled (remote-only) never baked into DEFAULT_AUTOMATION_SECTION constant — teaches the AI that all future/recurring/heartbeat-standing behaviour goes through schedule_task with one of three triggers (execute_at, cron, on_heartbeat).
+Heartbeat schedule itself is user-controlled.
+Gated on schedulingEnabled — it references schedule_task / list_tasks / cancel_task, which are absent when scheduling is off

-## Email Accounts when list non-empty (email enabled) never emailAccounts — connected address, unread count, last sync, or last sync error
+## Email Accounts when list non-empty (email enabled) never emailAccounts — connected address, unread count, last sync, or last sync error.
+The section also embeds a multi-sentence "Sending policy" rule instructing the model to draft a message and confirm with the user before invoking compose_email or reply_email, so the per-account summary is not the only payload

 ## Scheduled Tasks when list non-empty never pendingTasks (time/cron only; heartbeat-trigger tasks live in the next section)